 One time on a flight from the Netherlands to Turkey, I was sitting next to a Turkish woman who started praying before we even took off.
 I tried to start a conversation with her but we were limited to only the most basic exchange of information; her Dutch was minimal and her English and my Turkish were non-existent.
 I managed to find out that she hadn’t flown in 20 years and that she was returning to Turkey to see her mother who was very ill.

-It was clear without words, though, that she was terrified.
+It was clear without words, though, that she was terrified of flying.
 I wasn’t feeling too great about flying either.
 So as soon as I started getting nervous (For me, that’s typically when there’s turbulence.), I simply took her hand.
 She startled, but then smiled at me.
 We spent most of that flight holding hands, and it helped both of us.

 Don’t joke about it!
 Jokes about airplane crashes or terrorists or engines falling off are most emphatically not funny to fearful flyers.
 It’s downright cruel to joke about these things in their presence.